Customer Services

 What Is Malpractice?

-Malpractice is defined as any activity or practice, which deliberately contravenes regulations and compromises the integrity of the assessment process and/or the validity of certificates.
+Malpractice is defined as any activity or practice, which deliberately contravenes regulations and compromises the integrity of the assessment process and or the validity of certificates.
 For the purpose of this policy this term also covers misconduct.
+The categories listed below are examples of potential malpractice.
+Please note that this is not an exhaustive list.

 • Plagiarism of any nature by candidates.